StanSquared/widget-wp-api/README.md

 # widget-wp-api
-Custom widget that allows you to display posts from one WordPress site to Another through the WordPress API.
+Plugin that creates custom widget that allows you to display posts from one WordPress site to Another through the WordPress API.